ethpm/ethpm-spec/docs/source/v3-package-spec.rst

 -  Duplicate keys in the same object are invalid.
 -  The document **must** use `UTF-8 <https://en.wikipedia.org/wiki/UTF-8>`_ encoding.
 -  The document **must** not have a trailing newline.
+-  To ensure backwards compatibility, `manifest_version` is a forbidden top-level key.

 ----